Responsible trekking in Nepal

 Posted On: Apr 17, 2018

 Whether we choose the luxury beach holiday or trekking in Nepal’s great Himalayas, being a responsible traveller is the greatest responsibility to the planet that we all share.
-Being responsible, we can make a positive impact on the places we travel by directly benefiting the local people and not hampering the natural resources with the goal to give more while taking less.
+Being responsible trekking in Nepal, we can make a positive impact on the places we travel by directly benefiting the local people and not hampering the natural resources with the goal to give more while taking less.

 We strongly believe the thoughtful selection of your holidays in a most responsible way, where you can leave a positive impact on the local people to conserve their culture and economy.
 Mountain Monarch, being an advocator of Responsible trekking in Nepal, we encourages all adventure travellers around the world to always travel with local and responsible trekking companies for your adventure trekking and climbing trip in the Himalayas.

 To be a Responsible Trekker simply means your maximum efforts to bring positive impact on the local people to conserve and sustain their culture, environment and economy where you trek.
 Below are some tips for your ready reference on how to be Responsible Trekkers’ while trekking In Nepal: